in

 Refinishing an existing patio has excellent return on investment when it comes time to sell your home.
 Stamped concrete is an easy and quick way to create a patio that all members of your household will enjoy.

-The options for customization are virtually unlimited.
-Pattern, texture, and color can all be altered to meet your exact specifications.
+The designer options for customization are virtually unlimited.
+This is a big advantage as the pattern, texture, and color can all be altered to meet your exact specifications.
 See pictures of different concrete finishes here.

 A stamped concrete patio can be installed in a single weekend, as opposed to pavers or stone work which can take weeks.